mulesoft-catalyst/canary-policy-mule-4/README.md

 - Extra component is required (proxy), adding more hops to the process -OPTIONAL if proxy approach was chosen-.
 In a typical API-Led approach, having an additional step on top of the existing 3 layers might be counterproductive with defined SLAs and SLOs
 - Adds environment promotion complexity as part of the CI/CD pipelines
 - Deprecation and Retirement becomes a time consuming task (more than usual!)
+- The underlying proxy logic is never used. ```<http-policy:execute-next />``` is never invoked.

+### Known Issues
+When applied to a Mule proxy, the execution of the logic is carried out twice for the same request.
+This does not happen when the policy is applied to a mule app.
+This issue is under review.

 ### Benchmark